 If you are researching your family history and reading about Canadian prairie homesteads, you will likely encounter the terms "Townships", "Ranges" and Sections".
 These terms were used in the Canadian Dominion Land Survey (DLS) system of 1871 to describe the measurement and subdivision of land in Western Canada, much of it just then, only recently acquired from the Hudson's Bay Company.
 This web page will focus on a few simplified diagrams created to clarify the terminology, structure and basic mechanics of the DLS.
 A subsequent web page will look at a number of actual historic maps and documents describing and depicting the implementation of this survey system.

 The 49th Parallel International Boundary Commission Survey (between the Lake of the Woods and the Rockies), and the prairie Dominion Land Survey were both initiated almost coincidentally between the years 1871 and 1872, the surveyors occasionally collaborating and even sharing resources (Link).
 The Canadian prairie was essentially isolated from eastern Canada at that time despite the existence of the difficult Dawson overland route to the Red River from Thunder Bay.
 The survey teams chose instead to transport their equipment and supplies through the United States, first by rail from Duluth to the Red River, then by ox cart and flat river boat to their destination at the then-assumed international border, south of modern day Winnipeg.
 To commence the surveys, it was necessary to first determine the precise locations of the 49th Parallel and the First Principal Meridian, the two most basic elements of the survey that would serve as anchors or main horizontal and vertical reference lines for the surveys themselves.
-The two survey teams collaborated to attempt this task just south of the border at Pembina, which in a sense, became the "Ground Zero" of both surveys.
+The two survey teams collaborated to begin this task just south of the border at Pembina, which in a sense, became the "Ground Zero" of both surveys.